Skip to main content

-Most new business owners in the firearm industry come from an engineering background.
-When it comes time to discuss marketing, most will avoid the subject—because after all, how many engineers studied marketing in college?
+Most new business owners in the firearm industry come from backgrounds other than business or marketing (engineering, training, finance, healthcare, etc.).
+When it comes time to discuss firearms marketing, most will avoid the subject—because, after all, how many engineers studied marketing in college?

 In light of this fact, you may be feeling anxious to do some “sort of marketing,” but you’re not sure what that “sort of marketing” is.

-Should you buy a banner ad on Outdoor Wire, develop a full-fledged content department like Sitka, sponsor a woman-focused group like the Well Armed Women, pay $10,000 to go to SHOT show—and what about Facebook and Instagram?
+Should you buy a banner ad on Outdoor Wire, develop a full-fledged content department like Springfield Armory, sponsor a woman-focused group like the Well Armed Women, pay $30,000 to go to SHOT show—and what about Facebook and Instagram?

 Before you get to the part in your business that requires you to spend some money on marketing—there are four questions you need to ask to ensure that when it does come time to invest in marketing—it will work.